RyanAquino/azure-scraper/TODO/tasks/replace_white_spaces.md

 # Replace white spaces

+## current
+* file names and folder names contain white spaces

+## should
-* with underscore " "=>"_" for each file and folder whenever tile contains white space.
+* replace white space with underscore " "=>"_" for each file and folder whenever tile contains white space.